tiago1548/PyCTools/wiki/C Documentation ‐ processInspect.c.md

 - The library uses Windows Performance Data Helper (PDH) and Process Status API (PSAPI) to collect metrics
 - Thread synchronization is implemented for metric collection over time
+- Continuous monitoring uses a dedicated background thread for collecting metrics
 - The implementation uses Windows-specific APIs and is optimized for minimal overhead
 - CPU usage calculation takes into account all cores/processors in the system
 - All memory metrics are reported in kilobytes (KB)
+- Callback functions in continuous monitoring are invoked from the monitoring thread

+### Continuous Monitoring Best Practices

+- **Keep callbacks lightweight**: The callback function is executed on the monitoring thread.
+Long-running operations in the callback will delay subsequent metric collections.
+- **Thread safety**: Since the callback runs on a different thread, ensure any data structures accessed by the callback are thread-safe.
+- **Error handling**: Always check the return values from monitoring functions and implement appropriate error handling.
+- **Resource cleanup**: Always call `stop_metrics_monitoring()` when monitoring is no longer needed to free resources.
+- **Monitoring interval**: Choose an appropriate interval based on your application's needs.
+Very frequent updates (< 100ms) may impact performance.

 ### Known Limitations

 - Requires administrator privileges to monitor some processes
 - CPU usage metrics may not be 100% accurate for very short-lived processes
 - Network metrics are reserved for future implementation (METRIC_NET flag)
+- Only one continuous monitoring session can be active at a time
 - Only supports Windows operating systems

 ## Building and Integration